WenjiangDeng/XAEM/README.md

 TxIndexer -t /path/to/transcripts.fa -o /path/to/TxIndexer_idx
 ```
 ### 3.2 Construction of the X matrix (design matrix)
 This step constructs the X matrix required by the XAEM pipeline.
 For users working in human the X can be downloaded here: [X_matrix.RData](https://github.com/WenjiangDeng/XAEM/releases/download/v0.1.1/X_matrix.RData).
-It's recommended to make a project folder and put the file in that folder, e.g. /path/to/XAEM_project.
+It's recommended to make a project folder and put X matrix in that folder, e.g. /path/to/XAEM_project.
 The command is:
 ```sh
 mkdir /path/to/XAEM_project
 wget https://github.com/WenjiangDeng/XAEM/releases/download/v0.1.1/X_matrix.RData -P /path/to/XAEM_project
 ```
-The steps to construct the design matrix are:
+The steps to construct your own design matrix are:

 - Generate simulated RNA-seq data using the R package polyester